RocketChat/EmbeddedChat/GSOC_2026_PROPOSAL_EmbeddedChat.md

 ## 2. The Problem

-### 2.1 The "Drop-in" Promise vs. Current Reality
+### 2.1 Technical Debt & Compatibility Gaps

-EmbeddedChat relies on the legacy `Rocket.Chat.js.SDK` (driver) and a React structure that has accumulated technical debt.
-My audit of the current `packages/react` codebase reveals critical friction points:
+EmbeddedChat relies on the legacy `Rocket.Chat.js.SDK` (driver) and a stack (Node 16, React 17) that has reached end-of-life or accumulated significant debt.
+This creates a "compatibility bottleneck":

+1.  **Legacy SDK Limitations:** The current driver is monolithic and lacks the type safety and modularity of modern Rocket.Chat libraries (@rocket.chat/rest-client).
+2.  **Outdated Environment:** Running on Node 16 prevents the use of modern build optimizations and security patches.
-1.  **Input State Fragility:** The current `ChatInput.js` relies on string append operations for quotes/edits.
-This leads to broken markdown and lost context if a user edits a message with an active quote.
+3.  **Input State Fragility:** The current `ChatInput.js` relies on string append operations, leading to broken markdown.
-2.  **Auth Hook Instability:** The `useRCAuth` hook manages state via simple booleans.
-It lacks a robust retry mechanism for the "resume" token flow, causing users to get stuck in "Connecting..." states after network interruptions.
+4.  **Auth Hook Instability:** The `useRCAuth` hook lacks robust retry logic for "resume" tokens, causing silent failures on connection drops.
-3.  **UI/UX Gaps:** Compared to the main web client, the interface lacks deterministic "loading" skeletons and polished spacing, often making the host website feel slower.

 ### 2.2 Why This Matters

-For an "Embedded" product, trust is everything.
-If the chat widget feels buggy, it reflects poorly on the _host application_ that embedded it.
-Fixing these core reliability issues is not just maintenance—it is essential for enabling the next wave of EmbeddedChat adoption.
+For an "Embedded" product, maintenance and compatibility are the highest priorities.
+If EmbeddedChat doesn't align with modern Rocket.Chat server releases (7.0+), it becomes unusable for the majority of the community.
+Fixing these foundation issues is critical for long-term stability.

 ---